 You can enlarge your photos, arrange them artfully, include as many or as few as you like.

-And you can add, take away and rearrange as new vacations happen.
+And you can add, take away and rearrange your photos as new vacations happen.
 You can even have more than one white board on a wall or throughout the house.

-Pinterest offers many ideas for turning your photos into Christmas tree ornaments.
-I like the idea of taking 1 family photo from every trip and making your Christmas tree a recap of your family travels.
+Pinterest offers many ideas for turning your travel photos into Christmas tree ornaments.
+I like the idea of taking 1 family photo from every vacation and making your Christmas tree a recap of your family travels.

-If you don’t want to wait until the holidays to revisit your vacations, skip the holidy theming and hang these in attractive photo globles around the house, or make a year-round photo “tree.”
+If you don’t want to wait until the holidays to revisit your vacations, skip the holidy theming and hang these in attractive photo globles around the house, or make a year-round “tree” for those favorite vacation-photos.

 6. Challenging but worth it: Photo maps